TonyPurple/anthony-vanoni--flex-44--bestboutmachine/README.md

 ## Lessons Learned

 This was my first foray into working with a database that I designed.
 Despite putting a lot of thought into my models, even as I write this I still consider various changes that I might make.
 While data excites me, I now realize how difficult it is to develop applications from an architecture and data perspective.
-I believe that I left opportunities to maximize functionality on the table by collecting data in a simplified form.
+I believe that I left opportunities to maximize functionality on the table by collecting data in a simplified format.
+On the other side of that coin, I remind myself that the purpose of this project was not specifically database design but, rather, server-side JavaScript.
+I did manage to make the MVP for the project's idea, and was able to push a bit beyond that.
+Ultimately, this should be considered a success but perhaps the greatest takeaway is that no project is ever truly finished!

 ## Authors